U.S. authorizes additional batch of J&J COVID-19 vaccine produced by Emergent

-July 2 (Reuters) - The U.S. Food and Drug Administration said on Friday it had authorized the use of an additional batch of Johnson & Johnson's (JNJ.N) one-dose COVID-19 vaccine manufactured at the problem-plagued Baltimore factory of Emergent BioSolutions Inc (EBS.N).
+(Reuters) - The U.S. Food and Drug Administration said on Friday it had authorized the use of an additional batch of Johnson & Johnson’s one-dose COVID-19 vaccine manufactured at the problem-plagued Baltimore factory of Emergent BioSolutions Inc.

 The batch of bulk drug substance - which has not yet been put into vials - can make up to 15 million doses of J&J’s vaccine, according to a source familiar with the matter.